Almost anyone can qualify for the Total Visa card.

 This isn’t much higher than the average late fee but is something to keep in mind when deciding whether or not this card is the right fit.

-The bottom line – the Total Visa card can be good way for consumers in 2018 to rebuild credit by demonstrating an ability to make on-time payments, but it doesn’t offer any perks, such as rewards or savings.
+The bottom line – the Total Visa card can be a good way for consumers in 2019 to rebuild credit by demonstrating an ability to make on-time payments, but it doesn’t offer any perks, such as rewards or savings.

 When you compare this option vs. almost any other card available to people with poor credit, it doesn’t have a lot of advantages.